 I don't think they're bridges; I have my own views on the matter.
 Everyone uses magnifying glasses, everyone focuses on the detail and praises the meticulous work and delicately balanced little sticks.
 Personally, I prefer to see it as a whole and say that it's beautiful, and that its shape is not unlike that of an ant.

-*I'm 'republishing' the original version of the above poem, which can be read at my blog post dated October 22, 2021.
+*I'm 'republishing' the original version of this poem, which can be read on the post dated October 22, 2021.

 Be the first to comment